calincan2000/CalincanMircea/index.md

 learning framework PyTorch to build multi-layer neural networks, and analyze real data.
 In this project, you'll build and train your own Neural Network from scratch to predict the number of bikeshare users on a given day.
 - ### [Dog Breed Classifier ](https://github.com/calincan2000/Dog-Breed-Classifier)
 Learn how to build convolutional networks and use them to classify images (faces, melanomas, etc.) based on patterns and objects that appear in them.
-Use these networks to learn data compression and image denoising.
+Use these networks to learn data compression and image denoising build with PyTorch , OpenCV, Pre-trained VGG-16 Model.
+We use OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.
 In this project, you will learn how to build a pipeline to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 - ### [Generate-TV-Scripts ](https://github.com/calincan2000/Generate-TV-Scripts)
 Build your own recurrent networks and long short-term memory networks with PyTorch; perform sentiment analysis and use recurrent networks to generate new text from TV scripts.